 Designing Tomorrow: America’s World’s Fairs of the 1930s

-Explore the modernist spectacles of architecture and design that nearly 100 million Americans witnessed at six world’s fairs, between 1933 and 1940.
+This exhibition showcased the modernist spectacles of architecture and design that nearly 100 million Americans witnessed at six world’s fairs held in the U.S. between 1933 and 1940.

 This exhibition offers a rare opportunity to see some of the most important drawings in the world of architecture—31, 16th-century works by Italian Renaissance master Andrea Palladio.

 Drawing Toward Home: Designs for Domestic Architecture from Historic New England